-ГГ

-on privately owned land, or get approval.
-If land cannot be obtained through

-disconcerting areas of public, touristic voluntary land donation, it needs to change the

-i interest, disturbing wildlife etc. design to communal owned land or to land with less

-expected conflicts.
-Consider drop of sub- project if

--Disputes about problems are not resolved.

-designed route of Discuss the alguna d

-pipes through privately owned land -Discuss the planned

-rr s r route with landowners

--Land to get their approval.
-If the land cannot be obtained

-Resources: Ground water through voluntary land donation, it needs to change

-pollution from pit the planned route to avoid conflicts.

-1 the planned route to avoid conflicts.

-1 latrines polluting the underlying aquifer.

-- Ground water quality

-testing at source

-development and regular intervals.
-Soil/site

-inspection before latrine construction.
-Latrines

-to be more

-than 50 m from wells.

-Ensure child labour is not permitted and all workers

-are 18 years old and above

--Verifying age by checking IDs and other available

-documents.

-Child labor -Ensure a Labour Log is available, and all workers

-are registered

-are registered

--Applying occupational health risk control measures

-regulations and procedures

-regulations and procedures

--Coordinate with local authorities to avoid or

-minimize disruption to basic services such as water and sewer.

--Inform nearby households.

-Protect excavation works with proper shielding

-scaffolds.
+[ on privately owned land, or get approval.
+If land cannot be obtained through disconcerting areas of public, touristic voluntary land donation, it needs to change the interest, disturbing wildlife etc. design to communal owned land or to land with less expected conflicts.
+Consider drop of sub- project if -Disputes about problems are not resolved. designed route of Discussional pipes through privately owned land -Discuss the planned route with landowners -Land to get their approval.
+If the land cannot be obtained Resources: Ground water through voluntary land donation, it needs to change pollution from pit the planned route to avoid conflicts. latrines polluting the underlying aquifer. the plained route to avoid connets. addition pointering the underlying aquiter. - Ground water quality testing at source development and regular intervals.
+Soil/site inspection before latrine construction.
+Latrines to be more than 50 m from wells.
+Ensure child labour is not permitted and all workers are 18 years old and above -Verifying age by checking IDs and other available Child labor documents. -Ensure a Labour Log is available, and all workers are registered -Applying occupational health risk control measures regulations and procedures -Coordinate with local authorities to avoid or minimize disruption to basic services such as water and sewer. -Inform nearby households.
+Protect excavation works with proper shielding scaffolds.

 During construction: - Air: Increased dust during excavation and burial of pipes. - Health: Collection, handling and disposal of solid waste.
 COVID-19 spread causing illness Spraying water during excavation might reduce the dust.
 Workers wear protective masks - Take health and safety measures when disposal of excavated soil to a safe location. -Proper maintenance and inspection of water pipes and community reservoirs to ensure leaks or damage are avoided and repaired quickly if/when identified to prevent ruptures. -Avoid causing damages.
 Dispose all waste and soil to a safe location.
-Repair pavement on the completion of the Works -Ensure adherence to COVID-19 precautionary measures by all workers. -Ensure face masks are available and used by all workers. -Ensure awareness sessions are conducted on COVID-19 with all workers. -Ensure availability of hygiene kits, soap, clear water, and hygiene etiquettes are followed. -Ensure social distancing is applied in the work site. - Infrastructure services: Possible damage to water supply pipes paved roads, cables, existing cesspits, leaking or blowout of water reservoir. -Ensure social distancing is applied in the work site. - Inform nearby houses.
+Repair pavement on the completion of the Works -Ensure adherence to COVID-19 precautionary measures by all workers. -Ensure face masks are available and used by all workers. -Ensure awareness sessions are conducted on COVID-19 with all workers COVID-19 with all workers. -Ensure availability of hygiene kits, soap, clear water, and hygiene etiquettes are followed. -Ensure social distancing is applied in the work site. - Infrastructure services: Possible damage to water supply pipes paved roads, cables, existing cesspits, leaking or blowout of water reservoir.
+Inform nearby houses.
 Avoid work during night hours.
-Provide workers with Protection - Protect work zones with portable scaffold
+Provide workers with Protection Protect work zones with portable scaffold